bonifield/pcap-archiver/README.md

 ## Files in this Project
 - pcap-archiver-setup.sh
-	- semi-automated script that walks through setting up the index, and optionally, destroying it
+	- semi-automated script that walks through setting up the index and APIs, and optionally destroying the index
 - pcap-upload.py
 	- uploads a JSON structure containing the packet and appropriate metadata to Elasticsearch (note - creates and deletes temporary JSON files)
 - pcap-fetch.py